 When choosing speakers for your home theater, you’ll find that there are several options available to you.
 It’s recommended that you select in wall vs in ceiling speakers instead of other types, such as a bookshelf or floor tower speakers.
-In this guide, we look at the benefits of in-ceiling vs in-wall speakers and which you should go for based on your needs.
+In this guide, we look at the benefits of both types of speakers and which you should go for based on your needs.

-In-wall speakers, which are rectangular-shaped speakers placed inside your walls, are called in-wall speakers.
-These speakers can be used as your left and right speaker channels, different front and rear speaker, and continuous sound throughout multiple rooms.
+In-wall speakers are rectangular-shaped speakers placed inside your walls.
+You can use these speakers as your left and right speaker channels, as different front and back speakers, or to send sound from one room to another.

 This speaker can be larger than ceiling ones.
 The most common size is 8 inches.
-They can be horizontally fired, allowing sound to travel throughout the living room instead of being reflected from the ceiling vs wall speakers, like ceiling speakers.
+They can be fired horizontally, so sound can move all over the living room instead of being reflected from the ceiling speakers vs wall speakers.

 In-wall speakers offer good sound quality and placement flexibility.
 They also have a larger soundstage.
 These speakers are a perfect addition to all home cinema systems.

-In-wall speakers are more spacious and can accommodate different sound technology and features because they are more extensive.
+In-wall speakers are more spacious and can accommodate different sound technology and features.
 This speaker can be more powerful and have a higher quality sound than those on the ceiling.